-A low-cost provider of grid-tie solar equipment in Western Canada with sales associates serving Kamloops and area, Central Vancouver Island, Saskatoon and area, Edmonton and area, and Winnipeg and area.
+A supplier of grid-tie solar equipment in British Columbia serving Kamloops and area, and Central Vancouver Island.
 We do residential, commercial and community projects but not off-grid systems.

 BC Hydro makes it very easy to connect your solar array to their network.
 With Net Metering your smart meter is constantly calculating how much power you are making and how much your home is using.
 If you produce more than you use from your solar array a rolling credit is generated.
 In a sense, you are selling back power to the utility company.